legafise/TechStore/README.md

 # Electronics store "TechStore"
 The system is an online electronics store.
-The system has a catalog of goods that can be sorted according to different criteria.
+The system has a catalog of goods.
 The user can add goods to the basket and then place an order by pre-replenishing his balance.
 The moderator manages orders by confirming and changing their status.
 Moderators also add goods to the catalog and can change it.